-There are people that don’t understand the agile competing methodology.
+There are people who don’t understand the agile competing methodology.
 Walk us through how you’re using that operationally because I think It’s brilliant.

 We’ve tweaked it a little bit.
 We started out using language and stuff.
 We tweaked it to every single week we are meeting as a team.
 We are going through a list of constraints that are built out compared to our data.
 We pick out three priorities that we’re going to focus on that week and accomplish.
 That’s the agile platform that we use at the regional level.
 We have a project management team that I help run.
 That team does a daily call every single day and they’re running the major initiatives.
 They run a task force every week for their major initiatives.

-Are you documenting what they’re doing or is it simply everyone’s making the commitments, then check in the following week?
-How do you follow-up with that or do you bother following-up to people getting it done?
+Are you documenting what they’re doing or is it simply everyone’s making the commitments, then checking in the following week?
+How do you follow up with that or do you bother following up with people getting it done?

 What do you mean by making it real?